yigit-cankurtaran/antv5-rl/post_vecnorm_thoughts.md

 - i think the learning rate currently might be too low
   - TODO: implement a linear decay, start high go low
+  - TODO: also look up solved rewards and limit it to something close, training is taking too long as it is